Last Updated on

 - Smash garlic cloves by pressing under the blade of a wide knife.
 Add to jar.

-- Grate or peel lemon and add to jar.
+- Grate or peel lemon and add lemon peel to jar.

-- Add peppercorns, bay leaves, salt, whey/brine and enough water to jar.
+- Add peppercorns, bay leaves, salt, whey/brine and enough water to jar to cover fish completely.
 Mix well.

 - Cover tightly with lid.